riley206/volttron-threshold-detection/README.md

     python -m venv env
     source env/bin/activate
     ```
-2. Install VOLTTRON
+2. Install volttron and start the platform.

     ```shell
     pip install volttron
-    ```

-3. Start VOLTTRON
-    ```shell
     # Start platform with output going to volttron.log
     volttron -vv -l volttron.log &
     ```

-4. Create a config file named `config` and use the examples below to create your JSON configuration.
+1. Create a config directory and navigate to it:

+    ```shell
+    mkdir config
+    cd config
+    ```
+    Navigate to the config directory and create a file called `config`.
+Use the examlpes below to populate that file with the correct JSON.
 * The Threshold Detection agent supports observing individual point values from their respective topics or from a device's
     all publish.
 Points to watch are configured as JSON key-value pairs as follows:

     * Key:  The key is the point topic for the point to watch, or the device's "all" topic if watching points from the all
     publish (i.e. "devices/campus/building/device/point" or "devices/campus/building/device/all" if using the all topic)

     * Value:  Using point topic: JSON object specifying the min ('threshold_min') and max ('threshold_max) threshold values
     for the point.
 Only one of the thresholds are required, but both may be used.

     Example: